vtolj/my_git_repo/TM.md

 ![TC1](https://i.ibb.co/Mnbnz5Y/threat-modeling-v2-1.png)

 ## Stride method
-These method help us to think what could go wrong and what to do if something goes wrong Threat | Property | Definition
+This method help us to think what could go wrong and what to do if something goes wrong Threat | Property | Definition
 ------ |  ------- | -----------
 **S** 	Spoofing identity | Authentication | Pretending to be someone other than yourself